KEY-PI Q1 2026 Earnings Call Summary | Stock Taper

 3. Forward Guidance and Outlook

-• Net Interest Income (NII): Revised guidance to 9%-10% growth for the full year, up from 8%-10%.
+• Net Interest Income (NII) Growth: Revised guidance to 9% to 10% for 2026, up from 8% to 10%.

-• Investment Banking Fees: Anticipated decline in Q2 but expected to grow mid-single digits for the full year.
+• Investment Banking Fees: Anticipated to decline in Q2 but expected to grow mid-single digits for the full year.

 4. Bad News, Challenges, or Points of Concern